aceton2/mondux/README.md

 Simple Flask app created for _Mondu Coding Challenge_.

-It runs in a docker container exposed on localhost port 5000It implements the 4 required endpoints
+It runs in a docker container exposed on `localhost:5000` and implements the 4 required endpoints:

 - Create an account
 - Deposit money on a specific account